anushka1317-lab/sex-ratio-demography-sql/README.md

 - States with higher literacy levels often show relatively improved sex ratios, although the relationship is not perfectly linear.
 - When grouped into literacy categories, high-literacy states tend to have a more balanced gender composition on average.
 - A small number of states clearly stand out at both the high and low ends of the sex ratio distribution.
-- Overall population totals continue to show a slight male skew.
+- Overall population continue to show a slight male skew.

 ---